ahnaf-khan-82/gam531nsa-aakhan82/Assignment 7/README.md

 ## Overview

-This project adds to the the original SpriteGameOpenTk example by introducing smoother, more lifelike character movement by using new run and jump mechanics with realistic gravity.
+This assignment adds to the original SpriteGameOpenTk example given by our professor by introducing smoother, more lifelike character movement by using new run and jump mechanics with gravity.
 It has a complete state machine that controls when the character idles, walks, runs, or jumps along with synchronized sound effects for each action.
-Using OpenTK and OpenGL, the game renders 2D animations, with physics and input control to create a better experience.
+Using OpenTK and OpenGL, the game renders 2D animations along with physics and input control.

 ---